adaydar/MedCAM-OsteoCls/README.md

 Prepare Dataset:

     1. Kindly check "https://github.com/adaydar/MtRA-Unet/tree/main" repository for dataset preparation.
-    2. Then kindly check the "config" file for code preparation.
+    2. Then kindly check the "config" file before running the training and testing code.

 Training and Testing:

-Prepare the dataset and then run the following command for pretrain:
+Prepare the dataset and then run the following command for training:

     python3 train.py